backstage/backstage/beps/0012-device-auth/README.md

 When the browser opens the verification page a check is performed to confirm the user has an active Backstage session.
 If they don't have an active session, a popup is opened by the Backstage Auth plugin for the user to authenticate with the configured Auth Provider.
 Once this is complete and a valid session is established, the user is able to verify the pre-filled user code by clicking the verify button.
 Clicking the button to verify the user code sends a request to the CLI Auth Backend API's device_authorization endpoint.

 The CLI then polls the Device Auth `/token` endpoint until the user has successfully authenticated with the configured Auth Provider and verified the user code.
-Once the user has authenticated, the Device Auth Backend API returns the users's Backstage Identity token to the CLI, which is then used to authenticate the user on subsequent called to Backstage Backend APIs.
+Once the user has authenticated, the Device Auth Backend API returns the users' Backstage Identity token to the CLI, which is then used to authenticate the user on subsequent called to Backstage Backend APIs.

 ## Design Details